 Today, Arm vs x86 is increasingly fought in the sub-10W TDP laptop market segment, where Intel scales down and Arm scales up increasingly successfully.
 Apple’s news that it will switch to its own custom Arm chips for Mac is a prime example of the growing performance reach of the Arm architecture, thanks in part to heterogeneous computing along with custom optimizations made by Apple.

 Another important distinction between Arm and Intel is that the latter controls its whole process from start to finish and sells its chips directly.
 Arm simply sells licenses.
 Intel keeps its architecture, CPU design, and even manufacturing entirely in-house.
 Arm, by comparison, offers a variety of products to partners like Apple, Samsung, and Qualcomm.
 These range from off the shelf CPU core designs like the Cortex-A78, designs built in partnership through its Arm CXC program, and custom architecture licenses that allow companies like Apple and Samsung to build custom CPU cores and even make adjustments to the instruction set.

 Building custom CPUs is an expensive and involved process, but done correctly can clearly lead to powerful results.
-Apple’s CPUs showcase how bespoke hardware and instructions push Arm’s performance much closer to mainstream x86.
+Apple’s CPUs showcase how bespoke hardware and instructions push Arm’s performance much closer to mainstream x86 and even beyond.
 Although Samsung’s Mongoose cores have been more contentious.

 At the time of writing, the world's most powerful supercomputer, Fugaku, runs on Arm